Rubber Soul: "Drive My Car"

 The album opens with a pair of lead guitar parts that are soon rendered off-metre by the arrival of McCartney's bass.
-"Drive My Car" is a McCartney composition with substantial contribution from Lennon with the lyrics.
+"Drive My Car" is a McCartney composition but with substantial contribution by Lennon to the lyrics.
 Harrison, as the Beatles' most knowledgeable soul-music enthusiast, contributed heavily to the recording by suggesting they arrange the song with a dual guitar–bass riff in the style of Otis Redding's contemporary single "Respect".
 In their joint lead vocals, McCartney and Lennon sing dissonant harmonies, a quality that is furthered by Harrison's entrance and signifies what Everett terms a "new jazzy sophistication … in the vocal arrangement".

 The lyrics convey an actress's desire to become a film star and her promise to the narrator that he can be her chauffeur.
 According to Riley, the song satirises the "ethics of materialism" and serves as a "parody of the Beatles' celebrity status and the status-seekers they meet".
 Author and critic Kenneth Womack describes the lyrics as being "loaded with sexual innuendo", and he says that the female protagonist challenged the gendered expectations of a mid-1960s pop audience, as an "everywoman" with ego and a clear agenda.